linden-gan/System-Programming/C.md

       - `y_ = src.y+;`
     - `}`
     - `return *this;  // return a reference of the object {this} points to`
-- `this`: a constant pointer to itself
+    - If you don't define your own, C++ can make a synthesized one with simplest behavior
 - Destructor: `Point::~Point() {}`
   - No need to call destructor.
-When an *object* is out of scope, C++ will automatically call its destructor.
+When a stack object is out of scope, C++ will automatically call its destructor.
+For heap object, we use `delete` keyword
-  - Destructor destruct things in reverse order they are constructed, in terms of both objects and object's internal member.
+  - Destructor destruct things in reverse order they are constructed
 - Destructor, Copy constructor, Assignment constructor usually come all together or not at all.
 - When you don't want to define your own constructor:
   - `Point() = default;`, `Point(const Point& src) = default;`
 - When you want to disable user to call some copy constructor or assignment constructor:
   - `Point& operator=(const Point& src) = delete;`

 - Nonmember function:
   - Declared outside of the class, though still in the header file.
   - When writing definition in .cc file, do not need to attach the class's namespace before